-13.02 A complaint must not be merely a general comment or criticism, nor an interpretation of what has been reported or written.
+13.02 A complaint must not be merely a general comment or criticism, nor a distortion of what has been reported or written.

 13.03 The complaint must not constitute a claim of defamation, refer to the content of an advertisement or state a difference of opinion with the author of a publication or a decision.

 13.04 If a complaint relates to a journalistic production rather than an act or conduct, the production must have been publicly distributed.

 13.05 The Council reserves the right, in the event that it receives multiple complaints about the same journalistic production, to select a maximum of 10 complaints for consideration.